 How do I find out more?

-You are also welcome to speak to any member of the EDI Function at the Northern Care Alliance Inclusion Centre of Excellence where we will be happy to help
+You're also welcome to speak to any member of the EDI Function at the Northern Care Alliance Inclusion Centre of Excellence where we'll be happy to help

 - Tel: 0161 604 5893